Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Introduction

+Given the background that quantumness of the separable states is also useful for quantum information processing \cite{JDK+19,KJP+19}, it is important to certify quantumness of the separable states for self-testing of quantum information processing.
+This provides the motivation to construct semi-device-independent certification of quantumness beyond entanglement through witnessing superunsteerability of unsteerable correlations or superlocaltiy of local correlations.
+To this end, in this work, we study equivalence of quantumness of sequential correlations in a prepare and measure scenario with independent devices and the quantumness of spatial correlations in the corresponding scenario with spatially separated correlated particles which realize the same task of the prepare and measure scenario.

-In this work, we study equivalence of quantumness in a prepare and measure scenario with independent devices in the corresponding scenario which can be used to realize the same task of the prepare and measure scenario with shared correlated particles.
-In such protocols, nonlinear dimension witnesses constructed in Ref. \cite{BQB14} serve as the certification of quantumness in the sequential correlations arising in the prepare and measure scenario in a semi-device-independent way.
-In Ref. \cite{LBL+15}, such quantumness certification has been shown to achieve selftesting quantum random number generation.
-We convert this prepare and measure protocol into the protocol assisted by shared bipartite quantum state and we extend the quantumness certification used in the prepare and measure scenario for the spatial correlations arising in this scenario.
-The quantumness certification defined for the spatial correlations can be used to provide selftesting quantum random number generation.
-We demonstrate that this quantum certification witnesses superunsteerable correlations and provides the necessary and sufficient certification of two-qubit nonzero discord states which are neither a classical-quantum state nor a quantum-classical state and have maximally mixed marginals on one side while providing sufficient certfication of nonzero discord states in general.
+Nonlinear dimension witnesses constructed in Ref. \cite{BQB14} serve as the certification of quantumness of sequential correlations arising in the prepare and measure scenario in a semi-device-independent way.
+In Ref. \cite{LBL+15}, such quantumness certification has been shown to achieve self-testing of quantum random number generation.
+In the present study, we convert this prepare and measure protocol into the protocol assisted by spatially separated bipartite quantum state.
+Furthermore, we extend the quantumness certification used in the prepare and measure scenario for the spatial correlations arising in this scenario involving spatially separated bipartite quantum state.
+The quantumness certification defined for the spatial correlations can be used to provide self-testing quantum random number generation.
+We demonstrate that this quantumness certification witnesses superunsteerable correlations.
 Thus, the quantumness of the prepare and measure scenario gets manifested as superunsteerable correlations when the sequential correlations are observed as spatial correlations.
+Furthermore, we demonstrate a new classification of nonzero discord states based on the above certification of superunsteerability.
+Finally, we address the connection of our certification of superunsteerability to certify superlocality.

 We also consider the prepare and measure scenario where the quantumness of the sequential correlations is observed in the presence of shared randomness through a suitable linear dimension witness inequality \cite{GBH+10}.
 Such form of quantumness has been exploited for achieving quantum random-access codes \cite{ALM+08}.
 The quantumness of sequential correlations in the presence of shared randomness gets manifested in the form of Bell nonlocal correlation in the corresponding scenario assisted by shared bipartite quantum state achieving the quantum random-access codes \cite{TMP+16}.
 We demonstrate that when certain sequential correlations which have quantumness and do not violate the dimension witness inequality are observed as spatial correlations, they may become useful for implementing the quantum random-access codes if there is a constraint on the amount of shared randomness.
 In this context, we point out that quantumness of the sequential correlations gets manifested as superlocal correlations.